Carrots & Cookies

 Best Air Fryer Beet Chips

 Was my list of lunchbox snacks helpful?
-Please leave a 5-star rating below or a review in the comments section!
+Please leave a comment below to let me know!

 Don't forget to snap a pic of your kids' favorite lunchbox snacks and tag @carrots.and.cookies on Instagram so I can see it.
 Enjoy!